Can You Repackage MCA Loans?

 • Fixed monthly payments

-But here’s the challenge: Most banks won’t approve consolidation loans if you're already in MCA default or if your credit score is damaged from previous borrowing.
+But here’s the challenge: Most banks won’t approve restructuring loans if you're already in MCA default or if your credit score is damaged from previous borrowing.

 3. Negotiation and Settlement

-If you’re already behind on MCA payments or facing legal threats, consolidation may not be possible—but negotiation is.
+If you’re already behind on MCA payments or facing legal threats, repackage may not be possible—but negotiation is.

 An experienced attorney can help you: